-Chicken Pot Pie is made with a flaky homemade pie crust filled with shredded chicken, onions, carrots, peas, in a delicious cream sauce.
+Chicken Pot Pie is made with a flaky pie crust filled with shredded chicken, onions, carrots, peas, in a creamy sauce.
 This classic comfort food is simple to make with a few basic ingredients.

 For this chicken pot pie recipe, I’ve used a homemade pie crust and baked in a cast iron skillet.
 But if you’re looking to save time you can use store-bought pie crust or refrigerated biscuits.